Finding a Top Financial Advisor Firm in Parsippany, New Jersey

-Hennion & Walsh Asset Management, Inc. is a fee-based firm that oversees hundreds of millions in assets.
+Hennion & Walsh Asset Management is a fee-based firm that oversees hundreds of millions in assets.
 Certain of the firm's representatives may be licensed to sell insurance products or securities on a commission basis.
-This presents a conflict of interest, but the firm is bound by its fiduciary duty to act in clients' best interests.
+This presents a potential conflict of interest, but the firm is bound by its fiduciary duty to act in clients' best interests.

-The firm serves individuals, business entities, trusts, estates, charitable organizations, investment companies and pension and profit-sharing plans.
+The firm serves individuals with and without a high net worth, business entities, trusts, estates, charitable organizations, businesses and pension and profit-sharing plans.
 Participants in its PMP wrap fee program need to have a minimum of $50,000 in assets and participants in the Personalized UMA Programs must have at least $100,000 for investment advisory services.